 Consumers can also contact the company for a free in-home repair to the dresser’s legs or a free one-time, in-home installation of a tip-over resistant kit by a technician plus a $50 gift card to be used on Joybird’s website.
 Consumers who are unable to contact the company or take advantage of the recall during the coronavirus pandemic are asked to stop using the dressers and place them in a room that children cannot access.

 The Danger of Non-Compliant Dressers

-According to the U.S. Consumer Product Safety Commission (CPSC), one person is injured about every 20 minutes and one child dies about every two weeks when a piece of furniture or an appliance falls onto them.
+According to the U.S. Consumer Product Safety Commission (CPSC), one person is injured about every 20 minutes, and one child dies about every two weeks when a piece of furniture or an appliance falls on them.
 Thousands of these tragic incidents that result in injuries and deaths involve dressers.

-If you have a recalled dresser in your home, it is best to stop using it right away and put it away in a location where your child cannot access it.
-If you are able to contact the manufacturer, it would be best to receive a refund for your product so you can purchase a safer one, or order a repair kit so you can continue to use the same product.
-If you or a loved one has been injured as a result of a defective dresser, please contact an experienced product defect lawyer for more information about pursuing your legal rights.
+If you have a recalled dresser in your home, it is best to stop using it immediately and put it away where your child cannot access it.
+If you can contact the manufacturer, it would be best to receive a refund for your product so you can purchase a safer one, or order a repair kit so you can continue to use the same product.
+If you or a loved one has been injured as a result of a defective dresser, don’t hesitate to get in touch with an experienced product defect lawyer for more information about pursuing your legal rights.